OG-Hunter/seditiontracker.github.io-/docs/_suspects/nathaniel-degrave.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We are out here protecting our country, if shit goes down, if Pence does what we think he is going to do'
+quote: "We are out here protecting our country, if shit goes down, if Pence does what we think he is going to do"
 title: Nathaniel Degrave charged on January 28th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack